beyarkay/masters-thesis/src/02_background.md

 ### Most likely parameters for an HMM

-Another question we might ask of our HMM is, given a set of observations, what values do the transition probabilities $A$ and the emission probabilities $B$ have to take to maximise the likelihood of those observations?
+Another question we might ask of our HMM is, given a set of observations, what values do the transition probabilities $\bm{A}$ and the emission probabilities
+$\bm{B}$ have to take to maximise the likelihood of those observations?

 This goal is equivalent to "fitting" or training a neural network so that the weights and biases minimise the loss function, however the procedure followed is quite different.

-The Baum-Welch algorithm [@Baum1970AMT] is a special case of the Expectation-Maximisation (EM) algorithm applied to finding the unknown parameters of an HMM.
+The Baum-Welch algorithm \citep{baumStatisticalInferenceProbabilistic1966} is a special case of the Expectation-Maximisation (EM) algorithm applied to finding the unknown parameters of an HMM.
 It consists of three steps which are repeated until a desired level of convergence is reached such that successive iterations do not lead to significant changes in the parameters.
 Note that this algorithm does not converge to a global maximum, and the performance of the converged parameters depends on the random initialisation of those parameters.

 Recall the following variables: